richardlaugesen/richardlaugesen/_posts/2017-04-07-four-wasp-nests-in-canberra.md

 **Update**: It's early October and the wasps are back, exact same locations as last year.

-**Update**: Three [currawong](https://en.wikipedia.org/wiki/Currawong) knocked the nest down and ate all teh wasps at 7am on 27th March 2018.
+**Update**: Three [currawong](https://en.wikipedia.org/wiki/Currawong) knocked the nest down and ate all the wasps at 7am on 27th March 2018.
 It was unusually cold, around 1&deg;C.

 ---